MechanicOfTheSequence/nosedocs-new/abe-now.md

 #### (19:03) - why? because they feel better

 this is something that doesn't work for me -- well kinda doesn't. a while back I had various difficulties with mom and nosebook (and other things too).
 I was sorta in one of those bad-feeling places, and there wasn't much anyone could do to help me.
 I felt at the time, terrible -- and there appeared like no one was able to help. it was all hopeless.
-I felt tremendous dispair and stuff. at that time, I remebered that used to be able to just find nicer things to focus on and I would feel better, however, it was kinda like a very short drug high because it didn't last very long at all. the slightest thing would remind me of the enormous problem (which at that time was nosebook and what they were doing to me), and then that small reminder would send me right back into depression and rage.
+I felt tremendous despair and stuff. at that time, I remebered that used to be able to just find nicer things to focus on and I would feel better, however, it was kinda like a very short drug high because it didn't last very long at all. the slightest thing would remind me of the enormous problem (which at that time was nosebook and what they were doing to me), and then that small reminder would send me right back into depression and rage.
 I eventually gave up trying to feel better and just decided I would be miserable for a while.

 I can't raelly remember how long I stayed like that, but what changed it for me was realising that not anyone (nosebook, mom, etc.) was responsible for how I felt. the most empowering thing was realising that it's all attraction and that I was doing it all to myself.